(Disclosure: Some of the links below may be affiliate links)

 Bonus: Total result in DEGIRO mobile application

-In my review of DEGIRO, I mentioned that something I really did not like was that it was not possible to see the total result of the position in the mobile application.
-The application is only able to display the daily result of each position of your portfolio.
-Personally, I do not really care about the daily variations of my portfolio.
+In my review of DEGIRO, I mentioned that something I did not like was that it was not possible to see the total result of the position in the mobile application.
+The application is only able to display the daily result of each stock of your portfolio.
+I do not care about the daily variations of my portfolio.
 I am much more interested in the total results of my portfolio.
-This is what most long-term investors should care about.
+It is what most long-term investors should care about.

 First of all, start the mobile application and log in to your account.
 Then, you can go to the Portfolio view.
 Here, you should be able to see the daily results of all the positions in your portfolio.
 Once you are in the portfolio view on the application, you should see something like this:

 This is really useful information, and this is something that was missing for me.
-I am really glad I discovered this feature.
-It makes my life easier since I do not have to use the web application so much.
-I just wish it was a bit more obvious.
-But maybe it was obvious to most people!
+I am thrilled I discovered this feature.
+It makes my life more comfortable since I do not have to use the web application so much.
+I wish it was a bit more obvious.
+But maybe it was apparent to most people!

 ConclusionDEGIRO DEGIRO is a great broker for Europe, with extremely affordable fees!
 Trade securities for as little as 0.5 CHF!

 As you saw, buying (and selling) ETFs on DEGIRO is pretty straightforward.
-There are several options that are a bit more complicated.
+Several options are a bit more complicated.
 But simple investors only need the default options.
-This makes it very easy.
+It makes it very easy.
 And since you should not be day trading, repeating this process a few times each month should be easy!